kubernetes/kubernetes/docs/proposals/api-types-package-structure.md

 `bar := deep.Copy(&foo)`, `default.Apply(&object)`,
 `errs := validate.Check(&object)`.

+The current `pkg/api/latest` is a similar central hub for codecs and other object version/conversion items.
+It might be reasonable to place this with the other items in this directory, although it's less generally useful.

 More detailed descriptions belong in another doc when we hash out the particulars of the code generation; the important thing here is just to know that we'll supply packages with: